ESSENTIALS

 Forming a limited company

-A limited company can be set up by one person or multiple people, so there’s more flexibility if you’re starting a business with other founders.
+A limited company can be set up by one person or a number of people, so there's more flexibility if you're starting a business with other founders.

-Finally, directors normally have to file a Self Assessment Tax Return alongside the company accounts.
-You can read more about your responsibilities here.
+Finally, you normally have to file a Self Assessment tax return alongside the company accounts.
+For more information on these responsibilities, see the government's website.

 Setting up a community interest company (CIC)